BrianLiSK/PhenomeCentralAutomation/Readme.md

 - JDK 1.8 or above.
 The codebase uses some Java 8 features such as lambdas.
 - phenomecentral.org (parent project) already built

-## Test Assumptions
-- Certain tests check for emails.
-Ensure that the PC instance is setup to allow for emails to be sent.
-If running locally, that would mean a fakeSMTP service has started

 ## Usage
 ### Quick start
 - Clone this repository